Dr Paul Hapney

 Training, qualifications & experience

-My core training in Counselling Psychology over the course of five years involved the gaining of a minimum of 450 hours of supervised, clinical practice whilst using specific models of therapy.
+My doctoral training was in Counselling Psychology and, amongst other educational elements, involved the gaining of a minimum of 450 hours of supervised, clinical practice whilst using specific models of therapy.
 (To put this in perspective, a typical counselling training spans two years and requires a minimum of 100-120 hours of clinical practice.)
 I have accrued thousands of hours of practice since qualifying.
-I attend continuing professional development training courses, regularly read relevant literature, and ongoingly aim to enhance my knowledge and skills for providing the best quality therapy.
+I attend continuing professional development training conferences and courses, regularly read relevant literature, continuously aiming to enhance my knowledge and skills for providing the best quality therapy.

 I have a lot of experience of working with the three most common and researched models of therapy - humanistic, psychodynamic, and cognitive behavioural therapy (CBT).
 I also have knowledge and experience of delivering other exciting and effective psychological approaches, including mindfulness, mentalization based therapy (MBT), and group therapy.
-More recently, I have developed a strong interest in the evolutionary and neurological underpinnings of experiencing that modern scientific technologies is enabling.
+My current interests and learning edge centre upon relational, psychodynamic ways of working and I have great appreciation for the vast knowledge base created by the many clinicians and researchers associated with this school of thought.

 Member organisations